Nationals Park

 Nationals Park is a baseball stadium along the Anacostia River in the Navy Yard neighborhood of Washington, D.C.
-Home to Major League Baseball's Washington Nationals since its completion in 2008, it was the first LEED-certified green major professional sports stadium in the United States.
+It is the ballpark of Major League Baseball's Washington Nationals.
+Since its completion in 2008, it was the first LEED-certified green major professional sports stadium in the United States.

-Designed by HOK Sport and Devrouax & Purnell Architects and Planners, the ballpark cost $693 million to build.
+Designed by HOK Sport and Devrouax & Purnell Architects and Planners, the ballpark was initially expected to cost $670 million, with a later price tag of $693 million to build, financed almost entirely by D.C.
+This amount included $135 million in an upfront payment from taxpayer funds.
+The rest of the sum, about $535 million dollars, was funded by municipal bonds, putting the city deeply into debt.
 An additional $84.2 million was spent on transportation, art, and infrastructure upgrades, bringing the total cost to $783.9 million.
-The stadium has a capacity of 41,339.
+The stadium has a capacity of 41,373.
 The Washington Monument and the Capitol building are visible from the upper decks on the first base side of the field.